Gabâ: Gabà and karma

 Gabà is not, strictly speaking, the same as punishment from a godhead, such as the monotheisms' God or the Greek goddess Nemesis: gabà does not presuppose an Ultimate Being.

 Ill-doings to one's fellowmen does not alone cause gabà but actions like wasting food, disrespecting elders, abusing animals, desecrating holy places or objects, cursing God, and destroying Nuno sa Punso cause gabà as well.
 An expression also common among the Bisaya and Hiligaynon is purya gabà which is believed to ward off evil when one walks in an eerie place.

 Social effects

 Some sociologists believe that gabà is one of the causes of the complacency of Cebuanos: because of their belief in it, they prefer to be silent on abuses.
-It gives hope to the oppressed that someday the abuses will be paid for.
+It gives hope to the oppressed that someday the abuses will be punished.

 In popular culture

 The concept of gabà features prominently in the 2022 Irish-Filipino horror film Nocebo, which revolves around a Cebuana Ongo hexing an exploitive European fashion designer in revenge for her daughter's death in a sweatshop fire.